tdoherty/knockout/README.md

 knockout
 ========

-Knockout demo with node proxy - for JavaScript code snippets only.

 A demo I created at work, intended to pull data from an internal REST API.
+Demo uses Knockout.js and Require.js on the client, and Node.js with express as a simple proxy to the API.

-It's posted here only to illustrate coding style
+It's posted here only to illustrate coding style, the demo is API-specific and won't work without the API.